serverlesstechnology/cqrs/docs/book/src/advanced_topics.md

 These advanced topics cover these additional considerations.

 One of the primary reasons for using CQRS with event sourcing is to allow your domain model to change over time.
-For changes to the structure or payload of events we use [event upcasters](advanced_event_upcasters.md) that translate a persisted older event structure into the newer form.
+For changes to the structure or payload of events we use an [event upcasting](advanced_event_upcasting.md) pattern that translates a persisted older event structure into the newer form.

 The logic of queries and/or structure of the underlying views may also change over time.
 The approach here is to use an